entisys360/ARM-Template-Sample/README.md

 **Description:** Ansible host controller jobs- Image bakery

 **Action:**
-1. The Ansible controller will then initiate the packer binary to run the image bakery
+1. The Ansible controller will initiate the packer binary to run the image bakery
 1. Packer will create a VM
 1. The Ansible host controller will then run the playbook to install the required software and policies as per Entisys policies
 1. It will then take a snap shot and create a VDI image in the Azure market gallery